 You should probably have exposure to all the different stock market segments described above.
 Fortunately, you can get that exposure with a relatively modest number of investments—thanks to mutual funds and exchange-traded index funds.

-Previous: Global Market Portfolio
+Previous: Market Portfolio